Survey: 84.1% of respondents to unequivocally vote for Ilham Aliyev (UPDATE)

 She said that 49.4 percent of the respondents accounted for men and 50.6 percent for women.
 Some 28.7 percent of the respondents were aged 18-29 years, 22.3 percent were aged 20-29 years, 18.8 percent - 40-49 years, 16.8 percent - 50-59 years, 13.4 percent - 60 years and older, she noted.

-This is while 73.3 percent of the respondents are married, 19.9 percent are single, 5.2 percent are widowed and 1.6 percent are divorced, she added.
+This is while 73.3 percent of the respondents are married, 19.9 percent - single, 5.2 percent - widowers and 1.6 percent - divorced, she added.

 Some 48.3 percent of the respondents had secondary education, 20.7 percent had secondary specialized education, 4.2 percent had incomplete higher education, 20.5 percent had higher education and 6.3 percent didn’t have complete secondary education, she noted.